NC State football commitments in action — Week 12

 Nov.
 7 — Santaluces 35, Lake Worth (Fla.)
 Park Vista 13

-Last Game: Gordon had a tackle in a 35-13 win over Lake Worth (Fla.)
-Park Vista High.
+Last Game: Gordon had two tackles but Santaluces fell 48-13 to Homestead (Fla.)
+South Dade in the playoffs to finish 8-3.

-Season Stats: Gordon has 10 tackles and two interceptions, plus three catches for 70 yards.
+Season Stats: Gordon finished with 12 tackles and two interceptions, plus three catches for 70 yards.

 Hebron Christian Academy: